Beigel-man/pressure-wounds-identifier/README.md

 ### Rule for unlabeled images:

-If a dominant color appears **more than twice** as often as the second most dominant — it's classified as that color.
+If a dominant color appears **more than twice** as often as the second most dominant- it's classified as that color.
-If not — it’s labeled as **"mixed"**.
+If not- it’s labeled as **"mixed"**.

 ### Notes on black classification: